realjck/story-engine/README.md

 That means nottably the use of `var` and DOM declared variables, and non-arrow `function fn(){}` syntax.

-an update to recent ECMA SCRIPT would be useful for future developement, but not necessary at this time, the tool being optimized during the past years until today for the most recent browsers (Chrome / Safari)
+an update to recent ECMA SCRIPT would be useful for future developement, but not necessary at this time, the tool being optimized during the past years until today for the most recent browsers (Chrome / Safari).

 ## Usage for developement / mod:

 - Clone the whole repository.
 All JS librairies are directly included (no installation).

-- If you mod something in `app_src/`, then you need to recompile the source, a BATCH file is ready to use :
+- If you mod something in `app_src/`, then you need to recompile the source, a BASH file is ready to use, run it from your CLI :
 `SOURCE/assets/app_src/COMPILE.BAT`

 - For Linux / Mac users you can find .sh scripts as well in /dojo/utils/

 - Launch with index.html or package .zip for LMS

-**Packages and structure of modules :**
+**Packages and structure of modules:**

 - `animator/` : related to Adobe Animate (tween objects, buttons, quizzes, drag-drop, ...)

-- `engine/` : main modules (`Player.js` contains the methods for the UI, Launch and SCORM | `ChapitrePlayer.js` contains the methods that parse the Storyboard into playable actions)
+- `engine/` : main modules (`Player.js` contains the methods for the UI, Launch and SCORM | `ChapitrePlayer.js` contains the methods that parse the storyboard into playable actions)

 - `util/` : modules not related to Adobe Animate (JsonHandler, Bootstrap modals, timers, sound management, etc.)